 Charles Katz, petitioner and United States, respondent.

-Petitioner was tried and convicted in the U.S. District Court for the Southern District of California.
+The petitioner was tried and convicted in the U.S. District Court for the Southern District of California.

-He was appealed to the Ninth Circuit of the United States Court of Appeals which affirmed the conviction.
+He appealed to the Ninth Circuit of the United States Court of Appeals which affirmed the conviction.

 He was further appealed to the U.S. Supreme Court which overturned the conviction.